Building and Using Hotbeds and Cold Frames

 The manure-heated hotbed provides a means for starting plants several weeks earlier in the spring than they could be started outdoors.
 It is built exactly like any other frame except that the pit beneath is made 18 to 30 inches deep to hold the manure.

 Excellent drainage is needed

-If the manure layer becomes soaked with water, fermentation stops and no heat is produced.
+If the manure layer becomes soaked with water, decomposition stops and little heat is produced.
 Fresh horse manure containing about one-third straw is excellent, but other manures may be used.

 To prepare for the manure-heated bed, collect the manure into a pile about 10 days before the bed is to be started.
-Compact and allow to remain until heat starts.
-Then repile, compact and allow it to remain undisturbed until heat is emitted for a second time.
+Compact and allow it to remain until heating starts.
+Then turn the pile, compact it and allow it to remain undisturbed until heat is emitted for a second time.
 At that time, the manure will be ready to pack into the pit beneath the frame.

-Since most gardeners do not have adequate amounts of fresh manure available, electric heating cables are the most convenient and dependable means for heating the hotbed.
+Since most gardeners do not have adequate amounts of fresh manure available, electric heating cables are the most convenient and dependable means for heating hotbeds.
 Cables covered with either lead or plastic give good results when used properly.

 Cables vary in length and wattage rating.
 Some are 30, 60 or 120 feet long with about 6.7 watts per foot.
 Others are in lengths of 6, 12, 24, 36, 48 or 96 feet with about 3.5 watts per linear foot.
 Other combinations of length and wattage may be available in some areas.

 Cable is installed so as to produce a certain number of watts per square foot of bed area.
 Generally, in milder climates, such as Missouri's Bootheel, 10 watts per square foot of bed space is adequate.
-Throughout the remainder of the state, 12 watts or more should be used per square foot.
+Throughout the remainder of the state, 12 watts or more per square foot should be used.